ShiftNrg/shift-substrate/README.md

 ## Installation Steps
 These steps are currently working for an opinionated Ubuntu 18.04 install.
 Other OS Support coming later.

+### Notice - do not install as `root`.
+Create a (sudo privledged account)[https://www.digitalocean.com/community/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu-18-04-quickstart]

 1. run `./install.sh` # this will take up to 15-30 minutes pending your system's specs
 2. run `./generateKeys.sh` # this will prompt the user through some configuration steps.
 Recommend to use subkey!
    1. This script will ask you for mainnet (m) or testnet (t).
 Option t leads to a working chain for the time being.